stellar/slingshot/spec/ZkVM.md

 A variable can be in one of two states: **detached** and **attached**.

 **Detached variable** can be [reblinded](#reblinded): all copies of a detached variable share the same commitment, so reblinding one of them reflects the new commitments in all the copies.
-When a [expression](#expression-type) is formed using detached variables, all of them transition to an _attached_ state.
+When an [expression](#expression-type) is formed using detached variables, all of them transition to an _attached_ state.

 **Attached variable** has its commitment applied to the constraint system, so it cannot be reblinded and variable cannot be detached.

 ### Expression type

-An expression is a linear combination of [variables](#variable-type) with cleartext [scalar](#scalar-type) weights.
+_Expression_ is a linear combination of [variables](#variable-type) with cleartext [scalar](#scalar-type) weights.
-Expression is a super-type of a single variable: a variable can always be coerced to a linear combination containing one term with weight 1.
+Expression is a supertype of a single variable: a variable can always be coerced to a linear combination containing one term with weight 1.

 Expressions can be [added](#zkadd) and [multiplied](#zkmul), producing new expressions.
 Expressions can also be [encrypted](#encrypt) into a [Pedersen commitment](#pedersen-commitment) with a predetermined